A felony offense is the most serious offense Washington can file against a person. Felony offenses are divided into three classes as follows:

 Punishable by a maximum penalty of ten years in prison and a maximum fine of $20,000.
 For example, Theft in the First Degree, Assault in the Second Degree and Vehicular Assault are classified as Class B felonies.

 Punishable by a maximum penalty of five years in prison and a maximum fine of $10,000.
 For example, Theft in the Second Degree, Assault in the Third Degree and Malicious Mischief in the Second Degree are classified as Class C felonies.

-f the crime you have been charged with is not mentioned on this page please contact the attorneys at Tario & Associates, P.S. for more information.
+If the crime you have been charged with is not mentioned on these pages please contact the attorneys at Tario & Associates, P.S. for more information.